tidyverse/tidyverse.org/content/blog/case-weights/index.md

 As a counter example, importance weights reflect the idea that they should only influence _the model fitting procedure_.
 It wouldn't make sense to use a weighted mean to center a predictor; the weight shouldn't influence an unsupervised operation in the same way as the model fit.
 More critically, any holdout data set used to quantify model efficacy should reflect the data as seen in the wild (without the impact of the weights).

-## How does tidymodels handle this?
+## How does tidymodels handle weights?

 We've decided to add some additional vector data types that allow users to describe the type of weights.
 These data types also help tidymodels functions know what the intent of the analysis should be.